 2. Healthy and Nutritious: These zucchini boats are packed with fiber and nutritious ingredients like fresh vegetables, mushrooms, and herbs.
 They make for a wholesome and guilt-free meal option.

-3. Versatile: You can customize the filling according to your taste preferences and dietary restrictions.
+3. Adaptable: You can customize the filling according to your taste preferences and dietary restrictions.
 Feel free to experiment with different vegetables, add protein, cheeses, and fresh herbs to create your own unique combination.

 4. Flavorful and Savory: The combination of sautéed mushrooms, garlic, bell peppers, olives, and aromatic herbs like oregano and basil creates a burst of flavors that will tantalize your taste buds.